Do you suffer from After-Christmas-Syndrome as well as we do?

 If you are visiting Austria by car, you should definitely have at least one-day stop at picturesque Hallstatt village, just about 100 km east of Salzburg.

-Little village built right on the Hallstätter See (Lake) in the valley among steep hills offers very impressive experience.
+A little village built right on the Hallstätter See (Lake) in the valley among steep hills offers very impressive experience.
 It reminded to us Fiordland in New Zealand, except not so exotic, but traditionally chilly European.

 Medieval Salzburg – Moves You Back In Time